8 out of 10 Americans will experience back trouble at some point in their lifetime, according to the latest back pain statistics.

-Locust pose was used in a research project conducted in 2009 which concluded that yoga could help back pain patients manage their symptoms.
+Locust was used in a research project conducted in 2009.

-Sphinx Pose is one of the most gentle backbends you can practice making it an ideal low intensity asana for those suffering from back pain.
+This is one of the most gentle backbends you can practice making it an ideal low intensity asana.

-Though it’s a gentle backbend it still has many benefits.
+Though it’s a gentle backbend it still has many merits.

-A journal titled Yoga Therapy for Management of Neck and Low Back Pain concluded its 2015 findings by recommending the sphinx pose in particular for those suffering from lower back pain.
+A journal titled Yoga Therapy for Management of Neck and Low Back Pain concluded its 2015 findings by recommending the sphinx posture in particular.

 11. Child’s Pose (Balasana)

-If you’re aiming to avoid backbends due to your pain then child’s pose can prove to be a wonderfully restorative middle ground.
+If you’re aiming to avoid backbends then this motion can prove to be a wonderfully restorative middle ground.

-Use this pose to counter back bends in your yoga practice, allowing your body the time and movement to regain balance.
+Use it to counter back bends in your practice, allowing your body the time and movement to regain balance.